What Could Happen If You Don’t Put Your Phone on Airplane Mode During Flights

 Why is it important to turn it on before takeoff?

 One of the most commonly cited reasons by airlines for the strict rule is to keep plane communications uninhibited.
 Our cell phones are constantly sending and receiving signals in the form of radio waves.
 Even when you aren’t actively connecting to the Internet, or placing a phone call, your cell is looking for the nearest towers and trying to find the strongest WiFi connection.
 All that radio activity can minorly affect the plane’s navigational and communication systems.
 While your phones aren’t going to make the plane spontaneously stop working, or cause a crash landing, it can make the pilots’ jobs a lot harder.
 Particularly during takeoff and landing—exactly when your pilots need to concentrate most—congestion of communication across radio waves can make it hard or even impossible for your pilots to communicate with the towers on the ground—and that’s pretty important for a safe flight!
+Without devices, do you think you could handle these incredibly long flights?

 Despite airlines still citing this reason for their electronics policies, the Federal Aviation Administration made a press release stating that they would approve airlines allowing full use of cell phones during any and all phases of flight.
 So if it isn’t for safety reasons, why do some airlines still have the policy?